Pg. 99: 2003–2010: Hiatus

-2011-present: Reunion shows
+2011–present: Reunion shows

 Pg.
 99 performed a one-off reunion performance in August 2011.
 The group performed Document No. 8 in its entirety at the Best Friend's Day festival in Richmond, Virginia.
 When asked about the future of the band, Taylor said: "We felt that if [Best Friend's Day] went well—how we play, how we sound, how we felt—we'd be up for more.
 If we're going to do it, it's gotta be right and has to feel good.
 Community is one of the things that made Pg.
 99 gigs so special."
 After the Best Friend's Day festival sold out, Pg.99 scheduled a second performance on August 27, 2011, at The Black Cat in Washington, DC.

 In a group interview with NPR, Pg.99 was asked about the possibility of recording new material, and several of the members gave conflicting responses.
 Chris Taylor was content writing and releasing new music with Pygmy Lush, and said, "The only reason to realistically do that is being an old fogey and not making any money and being like, 'This could make us some money.'"
 However, Mike Taylor said he would be interested in "learning some more songs and doing something small."

 In 2017, it was announced that the group will reunite again and will tour with Majority Rule in September 2017.
 Mike Taylor has mentioned plans to release a "long hidden" Document #15 through his Yr Screaming Youth imprint sometime in the future.

+On August 6, 2023, pageninetynine performed at New Friends Fest as the closing act of the three day music festival in Toronto, Ontario.

+In spring of 2025, the band embarked on a European tour with 17 live shows announced.

 Style and influences

 Pg.
-99 is commonly seen as a screamo band, although the band has expressed some distaste of the label and prefers to be seen as simply punk rock instead.
-They're also seen as an emoviolence band, sometimes verging on grindcore.
+99 is commonly considered a screamo band, although the band has expressed some distaste of the label and prefers to be seen as simply punk rock instead.
+They are also seen as an emoviolence band, sometimes verging on grindcore.
 The band has also been commonly labeled as hardcore punk.
-Earlier releases showed the band playing a more straightforward style that's heavily influenced by hardcore punk and grindcore, while later releases showed the band experimenting with progression and atmosphere, such as Document #7.
+Earlier releases showed the band playing a more straightforward style heavily influenced by hardcore punk and grindcore, while later releases showed the band experimenting with progression and atmosphere, such as Document #7.

 All of the band's releases were known as "documents", according to the guitarist Mike Taylor, this was done because each release by the band was seen as a document of their state at the time of recording.
 The band has gone on to name many groups as influences, such as Born Against, Rorschach, Deadguy, Unwound, Jeromes Dream, Leonard Cohen (who is referenced by the band with their song "The Lonesome Waltz of Leonard Cohen"), Orchid, and Sunny Day Real Estate.
 Artwork for their music was primarily done by vocalist Chris Taylor.
 Members of the band have been largely involved with the local Virginia scene, with members being in bands such as City of Caterpillar, Enemy Soil, Pygmy Lush, among others.